John Lade: Later years

 Gambling, racing, women and moneylenders reduced Lade's fortune, and he spent some time in a debtor's prison.
 He accepted the Prince Regent's generosity, and received a pension as his "driving tutor"; to save his face, the money was made out to the name of "the Rev. Dr. Tolly".

-Lade's marriage, debts and disdain for social conventions caused him to be generally disreputable.
+Lade's marriage, debts and disdain for social conventions caused made him generally disreputable.
 Stories of snubs that the Prince Regent received on behalf of his friends centre around Lade, many of them delivered by Lord Thurlow, a friend of George III.
 On one occasion, when Thurlow met the Prince, Sir John, and Lord Barrymore in Brighton, the Prince asked Thurlow to come and dine with him one day; whereupon Thurlow, in the sight of all present, said "I cannot do so until your Royal Highness keeps better company".
 On another occasion, the words were more private but no less scathing: